Utkarsh-creates/The-Car-ad/README.md

 Feel free to explore the project files, modify the animations, and experiment with different lighting setups.
 The project is an excellent resource for learning about automotive modeling, lighting, and animation in Blender.

-## License

-This project is licensed under the [License Name] - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-- A big thank you to [Author Name] for creating the amazing Mercedes C63 model.
+- A big thank you to [JeanYan](https://www.jeanyanonline.com/c63) for creating the amazing Mercedes C63 model.
-- Special thanks to the Blender community for providing valuable resources and support.

----

-Feel free to modify the content as needed and add specific details like the names of the authors, image paths, and any other relevant information.